Puget Sound Maritime

 2011 Inventory Results

 Maritime-related air pollution in the Puget Sound region has decreased – as much as 40 percent, depending on the type – since 2005.
-The Port of Seattle’s air emissions of various pollutants decreased by five to eight percent, depending on the pollutant.
+The Port of Seattle’s air emissions of various pollutants decreased by five to thirty-eight percent, depending on the pollutant.
 Find the full report here.

 Much of the progress in reducing emissions is due to significant voluntary investments in cleaner technology, cleaner fuels and more efficient methods of operation.
 The Northwest Ports Clean Air Strategy along with mandatory engine and fuel standards are helping to further reduce emissions in the Puget Sound airshed.

 Results from the 2011 EI will help guide and focus future emissions reduction efforts.